3 observations after Brunson scores 47, puts Sixers on the brink of elimination

 Precious Achiuwa entered about two minutes into the second quarter as the backup big man replacement for Mitchell Robinson (out with a sprained left ankle).
 Right away, Paul Reed tried to drive at him and lost the ball out of bounds.
 The Sixers’ Embiid-less stint to begin the second quarter was poor.

-The Sixers’ 10-point edge was down to four when head coach Nick Nurse called timeout and Embiid checked back in, and his presence didn’t instantaneously turn the tide.
-A big OG Anunoby dunk excited the sizable contingent of Knicks fans at Wells Fargo Center.
+The Sixers’ 10-point edge after the first quarter was down to four when head coach Nick Nurse called timeout and Embiid checked back in.
+His presence didn’t instantaneously turn the tide.
+A big OG Anunoby dunk excited the sizable contingent of Knicks fans in the building.
 Brunson drained a difficult fadeaway jumper over Maxey for two of his 23 first-half points.
 He notched seven of the Knicks’ nine assists before halftime, too.

 Bojan Bogdanovic exited with a left ankle contusion early in the second quarter, which essentially cut the Knicks’ bench down to two players.
 Miles McBride stepped up with two three-point shots late in the second quarter, but Maxey produced several strong answers to New York buckets.